lassikin/LaJSON/README.md

 # Installation / Requirements of the runtime system

 Add the .jar library into your project.
+Alternatively you can simply just add the .java into your project(it's a single file, which is part of the project goals, 1 java file - WITH NO EXTRA DEPENDENCIES)

 Maven and Gradle packages coming in the future